ModelEarth/data-commons/README.md

 ## Install and Build Locally

-This is an [Observable Framework](https://observablehq.com/framework) project.
+This is an [Observable Framework](https://observablehq.com/framework) project, however you can avoid building for most contributions.

-Run once daily when you start - updates dependencies defined in [package.json](package.json):
+If you do need to build, run when you start to update dependencies defined in [package.json](package.json):
 This is the same as running `yarn install`

 	yarn